You can get weekly email alerts on the topics below. Just click “Follow.”Manage Alerts

-If you don’t think you should be “doing it” as much as you get older, it’s time to rethink that proposition.
-The fact is, you can have more sex, you should have more sex, and to prove it we’ll give you seven reasons to get back in bed immediately.
-(Or the saddle, if that's your thing.)
+En español l If you don’t think you should be “doing it” as much as you get older, it’s time to rethink that proposition.
+The fact is, you can have more sex, you should have more sex, and to prove it we’ll give you seven healthful reasons to get back in bed immediately.

 Sex is connected with more and better-quality sleep, a bonus when so many of us are fighting insomnia and night wakings.
-Arousal and orgasm release the hormone oxytocin (“the cuddle hormone”) and decrease cortisol (“the stress hormone").
-Areas of the brain linked to stress, fear and anxiety shut down.
+Arousal and orgasm release the hormone oxytocin (“the cuddle hormone”) and decrease cortisol (“the stress hormone”), shutting down areas of the brain linked to stress, fear and anxiety.

 Couples who have sex three times a week look 10 years younger, according to research by neuropsychologist David Weeks of Scotland’s Royal Edinburgh Hospital.
 Why?
 Possibly it’s the hormones released during sex, or because people who have more sex pay more attention to their appearance, diet and exercise.

 Live life to the fullest with tips, tools and news on healthy living.